Fundrise vs LendingClub

 Fundrise: The Bottom Line

 Fundrise may be a great platform for passive investors who are looking to gain access to private real estate markets.
-Fundrise is also a good option for investors who are looking to diversify asset classes and have less correlation to the overall stock market.
+The Fundrise platform may also a good option for investors who are looking to diversify asset classes and have less correlation to the overall stock market.

 Since you can only liquidate your positions quarterly, investors may be less tempted to actively trade in and out of positions.
-You can also automate your dividend reinvestment plan, allowing compound interest to build up in your account.
+In addition, you can automate your dividend reinvestment plan, allowing compound interest to build up in your account.

 In most cases, Fundrise is best for investors with a minimum 5 year time horizon.
 Real estate is not a highly liquid investment and inexperienced investors need to take this into consideration.
 While Fundrise does offer a 90 day satisfaction guarantee, you should not invest if you have a short-term investing mentality.